claire-mayfield/itp/Final-Project/README.md

 ## STEP 4: BIO PAGE
 ### Step 4a: Using Code from Step 3
+- Then, I used the same code from step 3a to center my text.
+- Then, I used the same code from step 3b to set the font and font size.
 - I used the same code from step 3c to set the background color for this page.
+- Then, I used the code from step 3d to make the title of the game I've worked on be in italics.
-- Then, I used the same code from step 3b to set the font and font size.
+- Then, I used the code from step 3e to create a link back to the main page.
-- Then, I used the same code from step 3a to center my text.
+- Next, I used the same code from step 3f to insert and size my image.
 - Next, I used the same code from step 3g to insert an audio file.
-- Next, I used the same code from step 3f to insert and size my image.
+- Next, I used the code from step 3h to insert empty lines, when needed.

 ### Step 4b: Setting Margins
 - Next, I used [this code](https://www.w3schools.com/css/tryit.asp?filename=trycss_margin_intro) to set the margins of my page.
 ### Step 4c: Setting Division
 - Then, I used [this code](https://www.w3schools.com/tags/tag_div.ASP) to set the division for my paragraph.
-- Then, I used the code from step 3d to make the title of the game I've worked on be in italics.

 ## STEP 5: LISTEN PAGE
 ### Step 5a: Using Code from Step 3
-- I used the same code from step 3c to set the background color for this page.
+- First, I used the same code from step 3a to center my text.
 - Then, I used the same code from step 3b to set the font and font size.
-- Then, I used the same code from step 3a to center my text.
+- Then, I used the same code from step 3c to set the background color for this page.
 - Then, I used the code from step 3d to make necessary words in bold or italics.
+- Then, I used the code from step 3e to create a link back to the main page.
+I also used the same code from step 3e to insert a link to one of my Youtube videos.
+- Next, I used the same code from step 3f to insert and size my images.
 - Next, I used the same code from step 3g to insert my audio files.
-- Next, I used the same code from step 3f to insert and size my images.
+- Next, I used the code from step 3h to insert empty lines, when needed.
 ### Step 5b: Horizontal Lines
 - Next, I used [this code](https://www.w3schools.com/tags/tag_hr.asp) to insert horizontal lines onto my page, to separate the different sections within this page.
 ### Step 5c: Inserting Video